liquid-mind/deflector/README.md

 	    --keepIntermediate <arg>     keep intermediate output (true|false)
 	    --output <arg>               output location

-Next, try deflecting the Java runtime libraries of your JRE/JDK using this command: `./build/install/deflector/bin/deflector --jar /Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre/lib/rt.jar --output build --includes java.* org.xml.* javax.* org.omg.*` (where `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre` should be replaced by the root directory of your JRE):
+Next, try deflecting the Java runtime libraries of your JRE/JDK using this command: `./build/install/deflector/bin/deflector --jar /Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre/lib/rt.jar --output build --includes java.* javax.* org.omg.* org.xml.*` (where `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre` should be replaced by the root directory of your JRE):

 	Generating deflector classes...
 	Compiling deflector classes...
 	Creating jar: /Users/john/Downloads/test2/deflector/build/__rt.jar
 	Done.

+Note the usage of the `--includes` option: this tells deflector to include only packages beginning with either `java`, `javax`, `org.omg` or `org.xml`.
+This is important, as `rt.jar` contains many internal APIs not intended for general use; these do not interest us and will lead to compiler errors.

 Take a look at the contents of the generated jar with `jar tf build/__rt.jar`: